HotCakeX/Harden-Windows-Security/README.md

 </br>

 * 🟩 Means the security measure is applied using Group Policies (Security Baselines X)
-* 🟦 Means the security measure is applied using PowerShell script (Cmdlet or registry)
+* 🔶 Means the security measure is applied using PowerShell script (Cmdlet or registry)
-* 🟥 Means the entire hardening category is applied using Group Policy (Security Baselines X)
-* 🟨 Means the entire hardening category is applied using PowerShell script (Cmdlet or registry)
 * 🟣 Means the security measure is only introduced but isn't enabled/modified